jasoncolburne/better-auth-go/README.md

 golang implementation of [better-auth](https://github.com/jasoncolburne/better-auth)

-only the server side so far.
+only the server side in this library. check out [typescript](https://github.com/jasoncolburne/better-auth-ts) for a full implementation.

 # getting started

-there are two sets of interfaces you must implement, storage and cryptographic. you'll find them in `/pkg`. in memory/software examples are provided, but nothing stops you from hooking this authentication system up to HSMs, databases, key-value stores, etc.

-for now, check `/api/api_test.go` for the flow.
+check `/api/api_test.go` for the flow.